-A Personal Alcohol Licence authorises an individual to supply alcohol or allow the supply of alcohol in accordance with a premises licence.
-You must apply to the local authority in which you live for a Personal Licence, not to the authority in which you intend to work.
-Holding a Personal Licence is a mandatory requirement if you wish to be named as the Designated Premises Supervisor (DPS) on a premises licence.
+All sales of alcohol from licensed premises must be made by an individual holding a Personal Licence under the Licensing Act 2003.
+You must apply to the local authority covering the area in which you live, not the authority in which you work.
+You must hold a Personal Licence to be named as the Designated Premises Supervisor (DPS) on a premises licence.

 Apply for a new Personal Licence